sjhloco/nornir_validate/README.md

 ### Auto-generation of Validation Files

 Rather than defining validation files manually from scratch they can be automatically generated from a devices actual state based of an **index of sub-features**.
-If no index file is specified (omit the `input_data=` argumnet), validations will be generated for **all enabled sub-features** on the device.
+If no index file is specified (omit the `input_data=` argument), validations will be generated for **all enabled sub-features** on the device.

 ```python
 from nornir import InitNornir